Why won't my UTI clear up with antibiotics?

 Antibiotics for treating a urinary tract infection(UTI) do not always work as expected.
 The most common reasons behind it can be the improper use of the antibiotics, including inconsistent dosing or stopping the antibiotics too early.

-Also, there can be chances that you are infected with a strain of bacteria that got antibiotic resistant.
-While some people are more likely to secure UTI due to anatomical vulnerabilities or behaviours that may be more prone to re-expose to a UTI.
+Also, there can be chances that you are infected with a strain of bacteria that is antibiotic-resistant.
+Some people are more likely to secure UTI due to anatomical vulnerabilities or behaviours that may be more prone to re-expose to a UTI.